stfc/PSyclone/doc/gocean1p0.rst

-Whilst the description is a summary, it is accurate enough for PSyclone as this information is primarily used to determine which grid partition communicate with which for the purposes of placing halo exchange calls, therefore in this case depth and direction information is the most important.
+Whilst the description is a summary, it is accurate enough for PSyclone as this information is primarily used to determine which grid partitions must communicate with which for the purposes of placing halo exchange calls.
+In this case, it is the depth and direction information that is most important.

 Iterates Over
 #############